sebastian-zieba/PACMAN/docs/source/stage00.rst

     If your ``datadir`` contains many visits, but you only want to analyze a subset, use the ``which_visits`` parameter in ``obs_par.pcf``.

-    If you downloaded all 15 visits in GO 13021 (that is 1145 ima files with about 12.5 GB), use:
+    So, if you downloaded all 15 visits in GO 13021 (that is 1145 ima files with about 12.5 GB), use:

     .. code-block:: text